ch-stark/argocdpoliciesblog/blog.md

 * Monitoring- and Ansible-integration (gives you the option to implement `Automated Governance`)

-  Those topics have already been explained in several blogs which can be found [here](https://github.com/stolostron/policy-collection/tree/main/blogs).
+  Those topics have already been explained in several blogs which can be found [here](https://github.com/stolostron/policy-collection/tree/main/blogs) just to summarize:

+  - you can give Policies a `severity` sending alerts via `RHACM's Obvervability` framework only from high-prio policies
+  - you can invoke Ansible-Jobs from Policies so you could only invoke Ansible from critical policies

 * Policies can be used to check for expired Certificates in different namespaces

 ```